jivandabeast/youtubestreamstatistics/README.md

    - `plot(ViewCount ~ times, myData, xaxt = "n", type = "l")`
 6. Edit the x-axis labels
    - `axis(1, times, format(times, "%T"), cex.axis = .7)`

+# Credits

+My script relies heavily on a tool created by [Chris Plays Games](https://chrisplaysgames.com/views).
+Using his tool I was able to look at the source code an adapt it into a bash script that logs the data rather than displaying it.

+Check out his stuff and show him some love